-- UAE, DIFC-LCIA arbitration (value, about £3.5m) – instructed as sole counsel at hearing.
+- UAE, DIFC-LCIA arbitration – instructed as sole counsel at 5-day hearing.

-- UAE, DIAC arbitration (value, about £5m) – instructed as sole counsel at hearing.
+- UAE, DIAC arbitration – instructed as sole counsel at 5-day hearing.

 - An adjudication – acting as junior counsel for a major employer organisation which successfully defeated (in its entirety) a claim brought by a contractor for some £40m.
-Also, instructed in respect of a directions/jurisdiction hearing where Rachael was the sole advocate and her opponent was leading silk in the field.
+Also, instructed in respect of a directions/jurisdiction hearing as sole advocate.

-- Lanes Group v Galliford Try Infrastructure Ltd(2011), where Rachael was instructed as a junior in the Court of Appeal proceedings.
+- Lanes Group v Galliford Try Infrastructure Ltd(2011) – instructed as a junior in the Court of Appeal proceedings.

 - Various disputes referred to adjudication under the NEC3.

 - Multi-million-pound professional negligence claim concerning a derailment and liability for the design of railway infrastructure.